A phase-field approach for detecting cavities via a Kohn-Vogelius type functional: Acknowledgments

 \section{Acknowledgments}

-The author is a member of GNAMPA (Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni) of INdAM (Istituto Nazionale di Alta Matematica).
-The author deeply thank E. Beretta and E. Rocca for introducing him into the very interesting world of phase field methods.
+The author is a member of GNAMPA (Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni) of INdAM (Istituto Nazionale di Alta Matematica). {This research has been performed in the framework of the MIUR-PRIN Grant 2020F3NCPX ``Mathematics for industry 4.0 (Math4I4)''}.
+The author deeply thanks E. Beretta and E. Rocca for introducing him into the very interesting world of phase field methods.